Occ3D: A Large-Scale 3D Occupancy Prediction Benchmark for Autonomous Driving: Experiments

-\textbf{Architecture.}\quad We employ ResNet-101~\cite{resnet} pretrained on FCOS3D~\cite{fcos3d} as the image backbone, and the image size is resized to ($640 \times 960$) for Occ3D-Waymo and ($928 \times 1,600$) for Occ3D-nuScenes.
-We adopt the same architecture setting of our CTF-Occ network for both two datasets except the resolution of the z-axis.
-The shape of the voxel embedding is ($200 \times 200$) with $256$ channels.
-The voxel embedding will first pass through four encoder layer without token selection.
-There are three pyramid stage levels for the Occ3D-Waymo dataset and the resolution of the z-axis in each stage is $8$, $16$, and $32$.
-The resolution of the z-axis in each stage for the Occ3D-nuScenes dataset is $8$ and $16$ for two pyramid stages.
-Each stage contains one SCA layer and the top-k ratio for the incremental token selection strategy is set to 0.2 for all pyramid stages.
+Our proposed CTF-Occ adopts a learnable voxel embedding with a shape of $200 \times 200 \times 256$.
+The voxel embedding will first pass through four encoder layers without token selection.
+There are three pyramid stage levels for the Occ3D-Waymo dataset, and the resolution of the z-axis in each stage is $8$, $16$, and $32$.
+The resolution of the z-axis in each stage for the Occ3D-nuScenes dataset is $8$ and $16$ for the two pyramid stages.
+Each stage contains one SCA layer and an incremental token selection module to choose K non-empty voxels with the highest scores.
+The top-k ratio for the incremental token selection strategy is set to 0.2 for all pyramid stages.

-We also extend two main-stream BEV models -- BEVDet\cite{bevdet} and BEVFormer~\cite{li2022bevformer} to the 3D occupancy prediction task.
-We replace their original detection decoders with the occupancy decoder adopted in our CTF-Occ network and remain their BEV feature encoders.
-Following their original setting, we adopt ResNet101-DCN that initialized from FCOS3D~\cite{fcos3d} checkpoint as the image backbone.

-\textbf{Implementation Details.}\quad We use AdamW optimizer~\cite{loshchilov2017decoupled} and cosine learning rate scheduler with a learning rate set to 2e-4.
-Unless otherwise specified, all models are trained for 24 epochs for comparison and 8 epochs for the ablation study.
+\textbf{Loss function.}\ To optimize the occupancy prediction, we use the OHEM loss for model training $\mathcal{L}_{occ} = \sum_{k}{W_k \mathcal{L}(g_k,p_k)}$, where $W_k$, $g_k$, and $p_k$ represent the loss weight, the label, and the prediction result for the $k$-th semantic class.
+In addition, we supervise the binary classification head in each pyramid level with binary voxel masks.
+The binary voxel masks are generated by processing the semantic occupancy label at each spatial resolution $s_i$ using $f(g,s_i)$, and the output of the binary classification head in the $i$-th level is denoted as $p_i$.
+The loss for the binary classification is defined as $\mathcal{L}_{bin} = \sum_{i}{\mathcal{L}(f(g,s_i),p_i)}$, where $i$ represents the $i$-th pyramid level.